AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/author-env-user-props.md

 ---
 title: Configuring your account environment
-seo-title: Configuring your account environment
-description: AEM provides you with the capability to configure your account and certain aspects of the author environment.
+description: Adobe Experience Manager (AEM) provides you with the capability to configure your account and certain aspects of the Author environment.
-seo-description: AEM provides you with the capability to configure your account and certain aspects of the author environment.
-uuid: a4a408f4-e33e-4304-90ab-f564ae772b7d
 contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: introduction
 content-type: reference
-discoiquuid: d6f55d2c-e7a9-4421-918c-6000c6961776
 docset: aem65
 exl-id: 9abdaa6d-79ee-448e-a23f-d216433591f8
 ---
 # Configuring your account environment{#configuring-your-account-environment}

-AEM provides you with the capability to configure your account and certain aspects of the author environment.
+Adobe Experience Manager (AEM) provides you with the capability to configure your account and certain aspects of the Author environment.

 Using the [account settings](#account-settings) and [user preferences](#user-preferences) the following options and preferences can be defined: